-Highlights of recent seasons include a highly anticipated and sold-out return to Carnegie Hall to perform Beethoven’s Opus 59 quartets; a performance at the Saratoga Performing Arts Center as part of the Chamber Music Society of Lincoln Center’s inaugural residency; the world premiere of a new concerto for string quartet and orchestra by Pulitzer Prize-winning composer Kevin Puts; performances of the complete Beethoven Cycle at the Orcas Island Chamber Music Festival and at Tokyo’s Suntory Hall; and debuts in 2014-15 in Korea, Singapore, and at the Hong Kong International Chamber Music Festival.
+Other recent highlights have included a sold-out return to Carnegie Hall to perform Beethoven’s Opus 59 quartets; a performance of the complete Beethoven cycle in just nine days for Chamber Music Tulsa; the world premiere of a new concerto for string quartet and orchestra by Pulitzer Prize-winning composer Kevin Puts; an appearance for the New York Philharmonic with Gabriel Kahane; and debuts in Korea, Singapore, and at the Hong Kong International Chamber Music Festival.

 Having released nine celebrated recordings, the Miró recently produced an Emmy Award-winning multimedia project titled Transcendence.
 A work with visual and audio elements available on live stream, CD, and Blu-ray, Transcendence encompasses philanthropy and documentary filmmaking and is centered around a performance of Franz Schubert’s Quartet in G major on rare Stradivarius instruments.
 The Miró records independently and makes its music available on a global scale through Apple Music, Amazon, Spotify, Pandora, and YouTube.

 The Miró Quartet took its name and its inspiration from the Spanish artist Joan Miró, whose Surrealist works — with subject matter drawn from the realm of memory, dreams, and imaginative fantasy and a deep focus on detail and experimentation — are some of the most groundbreaking, influential, and admired of the 20th century.

 Visit www.miroquartet.com for more information.

 June 2019 – Please do not edit without permission.